 Each year RPCN presents awards to both members and non-members who have contributed so much to our organization and to our members' growth.
-This year, the diner will be held on April 29, 2020 at Glendoveers, 2328 Old Browncroft Blvd, 14625.
+This year, the dinner was scheduled to be held on April 29, 2020 at Glendoveers, 2328 Old Browncroft Blvd, 14625.
+However, the COVID-19 pandemic has postponed the gala indefinitely

 Candidates for these awards (an author, another consultant, an entrepreneur or anyone that has contributed to the growth or the development of RPCN or the Rochester area) can be nominated by anyone who can tell a good story about why those nominated deserve to be recognized.
 Supporting documentation may be provided.
 Anyone can nominate more than one person in one or more of the categories.
 A separate form is simply filled out for each nominee.